Louisa Harland: Television and film

 Upon graduation, Harland landed a recurring role as Kayleigh in season two of the RTÉ One series Love/Hate in 2011.
 She later appeared in films Rob Burke's Standby (2014) and Woody Harrelson's Lost in London (2017).

 In 2017, it was announced Harland had been cast as Orla McCool, the eccentric cousin of Erin Quinn (Saoirse-Monica Jackson), in the Channel 4 sitcom Derry Girls.
 The first series aired in January 2018, receiving critical and commercial acclaim, and the second in March 2019.
 A final third series, as well as a special, aired in 2022.

 On 26 June 2020, Harland and her fellow Derry Girls costars performed a sketch with Saoirse Ronan for the RTÉ fundraising special RTÉ Does Comic Relief, with proceeds from the night going towards those affected by the COVID-19 pandemic.
 That same year, Harland appeared in the film Boys from County Hell.

 Harland plays the lead role of Nell Jackson in the 2024 Disney+ series Renegade Nell.

 Radio

 In March 2021, Harland performed with Sam Otto in an adaptation of the play Endless Second, by Theo Toksvig-Stewart, for BBC Radio 4.
 That May, she performed in an adaptation of the debut novel Snowflake, by Louise Nealon, for BBC Radio 4.
+In February 2026 she appeared as Louisa May Alcott in an adaptation of her short story Transcendental Wild Oats for BBC Radio 4.

 Personal life

-Harland lives in Ladbroke Grove, London.
-As of 2023, she is in a relationship with English actor Calvin Demba.
+As of 2023, Harland was in a relationship with English actor Calvin Demba.

+As of March 2024 she was living in Ladbroke Grove, London.